Gov. Inslee: Mariners will have opening day fans, restaurants to go to 50% capacity amid COVID-19 restrictions

 Ever since then, groups like the Washington Hospitality Association have urged the governor to allow restaurants to open up to 50%.

 The changes announced Thursday bring back a county-by-county approach to lifting or reapplying restrictions, with counties being evaluated every three weeks.
-Larger counties must hit a series of benchmarks for two public-health metrics that decide whether why will advance or regress.
+Larger counties must hit a series of benchmarks for two public-health metrics that decide whether they will advance or regress.

-Those are new cases per 100,000 people over 14 days and new COVID-19 hospitalizations per seven days.
+Those metrics are new cases per 100,000 people over 14 days and new COVID-19 hospitalizations per seven days.

 Counties with a population of 50,000 or fewer will be evaluated simply on the number of new COVID-19 cases over two weeks, and new hospitalizations over seven days.

-If the state’s intensive care unit capacity at any point reaches 90% or higher, all counties will move back to phase one, which prohibits indoor dining, and shuts down among other things, gyms and entertainment events.
+If the state’s intensive care unit capacity at any point reaches 90% or higher, all counties will move back to phase one, which prohibits indoor dining and shuts down, among other things, gyms and entertainment events.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.